Section33-ops/mini-projects/to-do-list-app/README.md

 - Remove tasks

 ## Possible Future Updates
-- Save tasks to a file so they don't disappear when the user closes the app.
+- ~~Save tasks to a file so they don't disappear when the user closes the app.~~
+- Remove tasks saved to a file.
 - Add due dates and priorities.
 - Add task editing feature